epfl-ada/ada-2021-project-therealabracadabra/README.md

 - 12/12 - 17/12: Plot the graphs and apply the relevant methods on a 3rd newspaper.

 Organization:
-- François Charrouin: Sentiment and emotion analysis
+- François Charroin: Sentiment and emotion analysis
 - Manuela Maia: Filtering and creation of new files.
 Speakers and subjects occurences by years.
 Sentiment for covid-19 over 2020.
 - Marc Mettler: Website and datastory.
 - Sinda M'Saada: Quotations pickle files creation, topic detection and common nouns.